grandjeanlab/shank3mrs/csvfiles/CSV descriptions.md

 - Mice were weighed in grams prior to the data acquisition session

 ### Rotation
-- Used to adjust the orientation of the chemical shift axis or the spectrum itself to correct for distortions or misalignments
+- Used to adjust the phase orientation of the chemical shift axis or the spectrum itself to correct for distortions or misalignments

 ### Shift
 - Represents the amount by which the spectral data is shifted along the chemical shift axis, typically in parts per million (ppm).